wht-src/wht-src.github.io/src/posts/practicalist-monad.md

   .flatMap(printLn) // IO[Unit]
 ```

-The intention of this code snippet is quite simple: we first make a IO
+The intention of this code snippet is quite simple: we first make an IO
 monad storing `"John"`, then we turn `"John"` into a `Query`, we then
 feed `Query` into `queryDB`, and finally we print the return of the
 query.